 The Junior Members of St Stephen's do not belong to the Delhi University Students Union (DUSU) nor do they, while in College, have any affiliation to any political party/organization.
-We, instead, have a separate College Students Union Society other events.
+We, instead, have a separate College Students Union Society (SUS)

+that serves as the for several other Such independence to think liberally.
+The conducted with participation, and with the ethos and The SUS organizes the called Harmony, and umbrella organization Societies and Clubs. affordsthemthefreedom affairs of the SUS are institution-wide always in harmony culture of the College. annual college fest coordinates several other events.
 Two other important events that the SUS helps organize are the Dismissal Service and the Graduation Dinner.

-(SUS) that serves as the for several other Such independence to think liberally.
-The conducted with participation, and with the ethos and The SUS organizes the called Harmony, and

-umbrella organization

-Societies and Clubs.

-affords them the freedom

-affairs of the SUS are

-institution-wide

-always in harmony

-culture of the College.

-annual college fest

-coordinates several